For consumers For business

 Rated: Great

-Festival nights can be cold, and Christy Dawn’s reversible, quilted jacket will be great for keeping warm and cosy.
+Festival nights can be cold, and Christy Dawn’s cosy knitted cardigan will be great for keeping warm.
 The US brand rates “Great”, making it a fabulous long-term addition to your wardrobe.

 Find the clothes in standard sizes XS-XL, or shop the Extended and Petite collections.